awslabs/libfabric-ci-scripts/README.md

+# DEPRECATED - This Project is no longer supported, and should not be used.

 ## Libfabric CI

 A place for all the various scripts utilized in the libfabric ci project such as pipelines and packer files.